AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 Mr_George built an aliance with Romania, etc.

 DNA attacked our right stronghold from below.
 The Romanian flag agreed to the DNA being drawn on it, but nobody expected the DNA to reach through our belts.
+[The Nut]().
+There were numerous times when Ecuador our ground, as we became the "[Those with the Nut](https://www.reddit.com/r/ecuador/comments/tw2iam/conquistemos_esa_parte_de_ah%C3%AD_hagan_una_nueva/".

+As most of you know, this was not the last time the canvas got bigger.
+On Sunday, it doubled yet again!
+Meaning now there were 4 times as much space as there were on Friday.
+And this time the community was ready with plans. .....
+This time around we did end up temporary having quite a salacious neighbour, but it was luckily later replaced by Apex Legends and Mindustry.

 ## Final Thoughts